A Redmond Multicooker recipe – only 225 calories per serving!

 - 750 grams butternut squash peeled and cubed

-- 400 gram tinned chickpeas in water drained and rinsed
+- 400 gram tinned chickpeas drained and rinsed

 - freshly ground black pepper to taste